-In addition to the public comment period, three public meetings were held during the week of the 12th May 2014 near the proposed Ntabelanga dam site, in Tsolo and in Laleni.
-The purpose of these meetings was to engage with the public, provide information and allow stakeholders to raise any comments or objections.
+In addition to the public comment period, three public meetings will be held during the week of the 12th of May 2014 near the proposed Ntabelanga dam site, in Tsolo and in Laleni.
+These meetings will be used to engage with the public, provide information and allow stakeholders to raise any comments or objections, which will be recorded in the Issues and Responses Report (IRR).